 I saw this at the cinema (!) and the IVL DVD is now in my collection.
 One of Sun Chung's best works, on par with his other masterpieces like THE AVENGING EAGLE (1978) and HUMAN LANTERNS (1982).
 Other of his commendable works in the same genre are JUDGEMENT OF AN ASSASSIN (1977) and the cult classic, currently unavailable on DVD, TO KILL A MASTERMIND (1979).

-The plot blends wuxia and martial arts with mystery, about a mercenary swordsman (Wang Yu) on a secret mission to deliver a valuable box, whose contents are confidential, owned by a prince (Ku Feng) to Xi An.
+The plot blends wuxia and martial arts with mystery about a mercenary swordsman (Wang Yu) on a secret mission to deliver a valuable box, of which contents are confidential, owned by a prince (Ku Feng) to Xi An.

 Danger follows him throughout his 30-day journey as the news about the Prince's offering a handsome amount of reward for whoever can deliver the package safely has spread out among swordsmen of the martial arts world.
 Before finally arriving in the town to hand over the box to the Prince, the mercenary swordsman must face- off not only dozens of other swordsmen intending to sabotage the delivery and get the reward but also uncover a devious plan behind the mission.
 Thus, bloodshed ensues and victims fall as the tension mounts.
 Realizing that the mission is a decoy, he decides to put an end to it and confront the traitor even at the expense of his life.